UK National Parks Volunteer Project of the Year 2016

 This lack of active hazel management is not unique to Pondhead as nowadays, hazel coppicing provides minimal return in relation to effort involved and much coppicing these days is done by volunteers.
 To put this into perspective, it is recorded that in 1895 there were 38,500 hectares of coppiced hazel in Hampshire which had reduced to 211 actively coppiced hectares by 2004 (Restoration of Neglected Hazel Coppice – Forestry Commission, March 2004).

-In addition to our coppice work, many of the old rides (tracks) in Pondhead have become overgrown through lack of active management and by opening these up again it encourages regeneration of the dormant seed bank of flora and provides corridors for butterflies to recolonise.
+In addition to our coppice work, many of the old rides (tracks) in Pondhead have become overgrown through lack of active management and by opening these up again it encourages regeneration of the dormant seed bank of flora and provides corridors for butterflies and other species to recolonise.
 In turn the presence of an increased supply of caterpillars attracts an increase in the resident bird population.